Dave Siciliano

-Dave Siciliano (born July 1946) is a Canadian former ice hockey coach and player.
+David John Siciliano (born July 7, 1946) is a Canadian former ice hockey coach and player.
 He played university hockey for the Lakehead Nor'Westers, and led them to the International Collegiate Hockey Association championship as the most valuable player in the 1966–67 season.
 As the player-coach for the Thunder Bay Twins, his team won both the United States Hockey League (USHL) playoffs and the 1975 Allan Cup as the Canadian senior champions.
 He served as head coach of the Thunder Bay Flyers from 1986 to 1993, where he won four regular season titles, and two playoffs championships, and two Centennial Cups as Canadian junior champions.
 He was a coach for the Canada men's under-18 team at the Phoenix Cup in 1987 and 1991, and for the Canada men's junior team which won gold at the 1993 World Juniors.

 Siciliano was the first coach of the Edmonton Ice when the team was established for the 1996–97 Western Hockey League season, then was coach and general manager of the Owen Sound Platers in the Ontario Hockey League from 1997 to 2000.
 He returned to the USHL as coach and general manager of the Sioux City Musketeers from 2000 to 2008.
 He led them to a playoffs championship in 2002, and had the second most career victories for a coach in the USHL when he retired.
 He was named Coach of the Year in three USHL seasons, and received the league's Distinguished Service Award in 2009.
 The Canadian Amateur Hockey Association named him the recipient of the Gordon Juckes Award in 1987, for contributions to amateur hockey in Canada.
 He was twice inducted into the Wall of Fame at Lakehead University, and was inducted into the builder category of the Northwestern Ontario Sports Hall of Fame in 1995.